Byzanti/intrinsic-matrix-test/README.md

+# Apple's AVCam sample app updated to get the instrinsic matrix

 # AVCam: Building a Camera App

 Capture photos with depth data and record video using the front and rear iPhone and iPad cameras.